-Metal Injection Molding (MIM) process is a combination of powder, injection molding, and sintering technologies.
+Metal Injection Molding (MIM) process is a combination of plastic injection molding and powder metallurgy technologies.
 To obtain the necessary chemical and physical properties, powders are selected by size and shape and complemented with additives.
 Every particle of the powder is coated with binder components, which transport the powder for molding and gives the final form rigidity.
 The metal injection molding is very suitable for high volume production of complex design with tight tolerances.

 FineMIM pre-sales team will work closely with you to assess the feasibility for MIM production in terms of cost, material, or manufacturing.
 FineMIM will also advise how to change design for achieving the best effect through Metal Injection Molding.